Statement on Slavery and Human Trafficking March 2018

 Steps in place

-OP Chocolate Ltd is in the process of encouraging all of its suppliers to join SEDEX where they can be risk assessed using the SEDEX risk assessment tool to establish a risk rating.
+OP Chocolate Ltd has established a requirement for all suppliers to link on SEDEX to assess the risk level or to complete a supplier questionnaire, clarifying relevant practices.
 Those identified as high risk will be required to communicate to OP the steps they will carry out to then reduce the risk and ensure incidences of Modern Slavery are not occurring.

 OP Chocolate conducts twice yearly audits of its agency labour provider which includes agency labour surveys and investigative interviews.